ICtCp: Derivation

 All three above mentioned matrixes were derived (only the first 2 are documented derivations) from the matrixes in IPT.
 The HLG matrix can be derived the same way as the PQ matrix, with the only difference being the scaling of the chroma rows.
 The inverted decoding ICTCP matrixes are specified in ITU-T Series H Supplement 18.

 ICTCP is defined such that the entire BT.2020 space fits into the range [0, 1] for I and [-0.5, +0.5] for the two chroma components.
 The related uniform color space ITP used in ΔEITP (Rec.
 2124) scales CT by 0.5 to restore uniformity.
 There is support for ICtCp in zimg (including zimg as part of FFmpeg) and color-science, for both HLG and PQ.

 In IPT

 The preceder to ICTCP, Ebner & Fairchild IPT color appearance model (1998), has a mostly similar transformation pipeline of input → LMS → nonlinearity → IPT.
 The differences are that it defines its input to the more general CIEXYZ tristimulus color space and as a result has a more conventional Hunt-Pointer-Estevez (for D65) matrix for LMS.
 The nonlinearity is a fixed gamma of 0.43, quite close to the one used by RLAB.
-The second matrix here is slightly different from the ICTCP matrix, mainly in that is also considers S (blue cone) for intensity, but ICTCP has also Rotation matrix (to align skin tones) and Scalar matrix (scaled to fit the full BT.2020 gamut inside the -0.5 to 0.5 region) multiplied with this matrix:
+The second matrix here is slightly different from the ICTCP matrix, mainly in that it also considers S (blue cone) for intensity, but ICTCP has also Rotation matrix (to align skin tones) and Scalar matrix (scaled to fit the full BT.2020 gamut inside the -0.5 to 0.5 region) multiplied with this matrix: